jedia18/githubTest/README.md

 hello
-this is a test for conflict from the local repository changes.
+this is a test for conflict.
+local repository changes.